How to Measure Content Marketing ROI

 There was a time when marketing was this analog and tying a return on investment to any one tactic was not just challenging—it was downright impossible.
 You could do some math for how many eyes would see your billboard.
 You could try to ask new customers how they heard about your brand.
 But you were largely working with unreliable methods to measure the impact of your marketing investment, and no matter your reasons for measuring advertising effectiveness, you were stuck.

-Today’s content marketer lives in a completely different world, one rich with available data to be mined and compelling reports to be turned into the boss in order to prove what you’re doing actually works.
-It’s easier than ever before to establish attainable marketing ROI benchmarks based on content performance metrics.
+Today’s content marketer lives in a completely different world, one rich with available data to be mined and compelling reports to be turned in to the boss in order to prove what you’re doing actually works.
+It’s easier than ever before to establish attainable content marketing ROI benchmarks based on content performance metrics.
 This is capability any marketer can tap into with the right tools and know-how.

 What are the top content marketing metrics to pay attention to?